 Figure X.1-1: PCS Actor Diagram

-Figure X.1-2: PCS Actor Diagram

 Table X.1-1 lists the transactions for each actor directly involved in the PCS Profile.
 To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

 Table X.1-1: PCS Profile – Actors and Transactions